sbpp/sbpp.github.io/content/docs/translating.md

         // Must be:  250px wide  X 170px High
         define('theme_screenshot', "screenshot.jpg");
         ?>
-6. Modify <mark>each</mark> file ending `.tpl` file
+4. Modify <mark>each</mark> file ending `.tpl` file
-7. Modify the content of the file, leaving HTML tags intact
+5. Modify the body content of the file

+### Plugin

+1. Navigate to SourceMod's `translations` directory
+2. The files you will need to modify are <samp>sourcebans.phrases.txt</samp>, <samp>sourcecomms.phrases.txt</samp>, and <samp>sourcesleuth.phrases.txt</samp>
+3. Within `Phrases` key section, for each sub key sections, append a key value pair, with the two letter language code being the key and the value being the translation (If `#format` kv pair is present, be sure to follow it)

+For more information regarding SourceMod translation, view SourceMod's [Translation](https://wiki.alliedmods.net/Translations_(SourceMod_Scripting)) article